EvilDrPorkChop/SleeperLink/Readme.md

 Setup:

 1) Install the bot - https://discord.com/api/oauth2/authorize?client_id=1043588265372024922&permissions=535529191504&scope=bot
+2) Ensure the bot has permissions to send messages to your discord server/channels
-2) Run the /setup league command
+3) Run the /setup league command
-3) Enter your Sleeper League ID
+4) Enter your Sleeper League ID
-4) (Optional) Run /setup team to link your discord profile to your team
+5) (Optional) Run /setup team to link your discord profile to your team
-5) (Optional) Run /setup transaction_channel to start a feed of all waiver/free agent/trades adds & drops
+6) (Optional) Run /setup transaction_channel to start a feed of all waiver/free agent/trades adds & drops
-6) (Optional) Run /setup news_feed and choose a news source to get the latest news from
+7) (Optional) Run /setup news_feed and choose a news source to get the latest news from
-7) You are setup and ready to go!
+8) You are setup and ready to go!

+NOTE: If you are getting lots of error messages during setup and the bot is not responding this is usually due to a lack of permissions for the bot in your server.
+Any server channel you want the bot to be able to post in it needs permissions to do so.

 See more at: https://evildrporkchop.github.io/SleeperLink/